unisonweb/website/src/compare-lang/unison-for-python-devs.md

   printTwice Duck.toText (Duck.ToyDuck "Squeaky")
 ```

-Note that `Duck.AnimalDuck`, `Duck.RoboDuck`, and `Duck.ToyDuck` are functions that are used to create values with the `Duck` type when provided with their respective arguments.
+Note that `AnimalDuck`, `RoboDuck`, and `ToyDuck` are functions that are used to create values with the `Duck` type when provided with their respective arguments.
 They are not distinct types themselves.

 </div><div>